Aleksandr Kronrod: Computer science

 Kronrod rewarded accuracy.
 He held what today are controversial views on the role of gender in computing.
 He employed women in ITEP's coding and card punching groups, believing that female computing staff members are more accurate than males.
 He also believed that in order to think, the male scientists qualified to use the computers needed to be free from operating them.
 The women did the input and quality assurance side by side with the men and for each month without an error received a 20% raise in salary.

 He applied computing resources to the USSR planned economy and to cancer research.
 He served with Leonid Kantorovich and others on a cabinet ministry commission and oversaw the computation of the country's material expenditures to correct price formation.
-Kronrod's student V. D. Belkin further developed this work.
+Kronrod's student, the economist V. D. Belkin, further developed this work.
 At the Gertsen cancer research institute during the 1960s, with his student P. E. Kunin he studied the differential diagnostics of lung cancer and pneumonia to help doctors determine when surgery is needed.